 We have often collaborated with groups similar to One Nucleus, but we usually focused on doing events that were face-to-face.
 If we were all at a big convention in the US, we would plan collaborative events while all of our member companies were together.

-"Moving these types of events online has really enabled more international connectivity where we can share insights with our members"
+"Moving these events online has enabled more international connectivity where we can share insights with our members."

 During our virtual events, we can have members from all over the world share their perspectives, leading to more connectivity.
 Someone from the UK might be able to learn about the manufacturing of advanced therapies going on in New Jersey and get involved, which would have been more difficult before we were forced online.

-At a time where our members are unable to travel to open up those new collaborations or new service offerings, virtual events and online collaboration have been areas where we've been able to add real value.
-We’ll also continue to ask ourselves how we can use technology more effectively in the future and to learn from our recent experiences of the covid-19 pandemic.
+At a time when our members cannot travel to open up those new collaborations or new service offerings, virtual events and online collaboration have been areas where we've been able to add real value.
+We’ll also continue to ask ourselves how we can use technology more effectively in the future and learn from our recent experiences of the covid-19 pandemic.

-Can you describe what your online events have been like this year, in terms of attendees and subject matter?
+Can you describe what your online events have been like this year regarding attendees and subject matter?

-The size of the events varies a lot with One Nucleus as we do both smaller round table discussions and larger conferences like ON Helix that draw hundreds of people.
-The job for One Nucleus is to work out what our participants want to learn as well as what information they are looking to share.
+The size of the events varies a lot with One Nucleus as we do smaller round table discussions and larger conferences like ON Helix that draw hundreds of people.
+The job for One Nucleus is to work out what our participants want to learn as well as what information they are looking to share with their target market.

 We’ve seen real collaboration come out of these events.
-During our online events, our participants haven’t been thinking about keeping information away from their competition instead, they have come together as business leaders to share ideas around things like how to work within the COVID-guidelines, how to be good employers and good corporate citizens.
+During our online events, our participants haven’t considered keeping information away from their competition.
+Instead, they have come together as business leaders to share ideas around things like working within the COVID guidelines, being good employers, and being good corporate citizens.

 Our online events have also helped us deepen our relationships with our member companies.
-Virtual events have enabled us to engage with people who are based in the labs or on the operational side of the business, who normally would not have been able to leave the company to go to a physical event, but who can attend an hour-long webinar.
+Virtual events have enabled us to engage with people based in the labs or on the operational side of the business, who usually would not have been able to leave the company to go to a physical event, but who can attend an hour-long webinar.

 Are there any other ways that virtual events have benefited your members and attendees?

 I have talked with colleagues about how to better encourage networking and knowledge-sharing for students and those in the early stages of their careers.
-With our recorded events and sessions, there is a great archive of on-demand material building up that people can use.
+With our recorded events and sessions, there is an excellent archive of on-demand material building up that people can use.

 I look back to when I was working in labs and wondering what direction to take my career.
-It would have been invaluable to be able to learn about the industry from this type of on-demand content, which is often much more accessible and affordable than in-person conferences.
+It would have been invaluable to learn about the industry from this on-demand content, which is often much more accessible and affordable than in-person conferences.

 Can you tell us more about what you learned from running the ON Helix event as a virtual event over the summer?

-The virtual event attracted over 400 people, but the transition to planning an online was definitely a challenge for our small team at One Nucleus.
-We had a lot of questions around the type of content to create for a digital event vs. a physical event.
-But we looked at it as a challenge and as an opportunity to learn.
+The virtual event attracted over 400 people, but the transition to planning online was a challenge for our small team at One Nucleus.
+We had a lot of questions about the type of content to create for a digital event vs. a physical event.
+But we saw it as a challenge and an opportunity to learn.

-One of the benefits of digital events was the ability to more easily engage with our attendees in a global way.
+One of the benefits of digital events was the ability to engage with our attendees globally more easily.
 Without the hassle of flying in speakers from other countries or paying for travel costs, we could easily get someone like an investor from California or a public health specialist from Australia to deliver a session.

-We’ve learned a lot from the ON Helix event and we’re currently rolling this forward with Genesis, another flagship event.
-We’ve created a set of on-demand content that we’re calling ‘Around the World’ because of our ability to host a global set of speakers who will discuss the same topic, but from their particular landscape.
+We’ve learned a lot from the ON Helix event, and we’re currently rolling this forward with Genesis, another flagship event.
+We’ve created a set of on-demand content that we’re calling ‘Around the World’ because of our ability to host a global set of speakers who will discuss the same topic from their particular landscape.

 For your upcoming event, Genesis, how much of your content will be live and interactive vs. on-demand?

-It’s about 60% live and interactive and 40% on-demand.
-In order to mimic a physical conference where you have opportunities to engage in-person with delegates, we have planned a week surrounding the event with scheduled ‘Innovation Workshops’, where exhibitors can run a 1-hour interactive workshop to enable that live interaction.
+The split will be about 60% live and interactive and 40% on-demand content.
+To mimic a physical conference where you have opportunities to engage in person with delegates, we have planned a week surrounding the event with scheduled ‘Innovation Workshops’, where exhibitors can run a 1-hour interactive workshop to enable that live interaction.

-We also learned that it is useful to supplement live and interactive sessions with on-demand content.
-We’ll have live streaming, but we'll also release some pre-recorded content that will be accessible at the same time.
+We also learned that it is helpful to supplement live and interactive sessions with on-demand content.
+We’ll have live streaming, but we'll also release some pre-recorded content that will be accessible simultaneously.
 If an attendee isn’t particularly interested in one live stream topic, they can easily find an on-demand topic they are more interested in.

-It’s also important to encourage our attendees to make the best use of the on-demand content so that they get the best return on their investment of time during sessions.
-The on-demand content can give great background information for the live events, which can encourage people to engage more with live panelists and ask questions that they may have been too intimidated to ask before.
+It’s also important to encourage our attendees to make the best use of the on-demand content to get the best return on their investment of time during sessions.
+The on-demand content can give excellent background information for the live events, encouraging people to engage more with live panelists and ask questions they may have otherwise been too intimidated to ask.

 Beyond that, it's going to be interesting to see how active people remain after the event in terms of following up with contacts on the event networking system or connecting with someone from an on-demand session they watched.
-With physical events, if you don’t get a chance to network with someone during the event, you've often missed that opportunity to connect.
-With digital events, you've got the ability to go back and network with someone and really leverage that connectivity.
+If you don’t get a chance to network with someone during physical events, you've often missed that opportunity to connect.
+With digital events, you've got the ability to go back and network with someone and leverage that connectivity.

 How have companies adapted their communications and digital marketing strategies over the course of 2020?

-We’re generally seeing a huge increase in the volume of digital marketing activity.
+We’re generally seeing a considerable increase in life science digital marketing activity volume.
 Science companies like contract research organizations and technical service providers are creating much more digital content than they used to.
-Many companies have really embraced technology and have found innovative ways to make content more accessible online.
+Many companies have embraced technology and found innovative ways to make content more accessible online.
 Current marketing trends in digital marketing for life sciences certainly go further than email marketing and search engine optimization.

-I have been impressed with the speed at which some of our member companies in the life sciences sector have learned how to do digital marketing.
-These companies have managed to get inside the mindset of their audience and learn about their interests and about what type of subjects will drive them to digital marketing content like webinars or pre-recorded educational videos.
+I have been impressed with how our member companies in the life sciences sector have learned how to do digital marketing.
+These companies have managed to get inside the mindset of their audience and learn about their interests and what type of subjects will drive them to digital marketing content like webinars or pre-recorded educational videos.
 This insight has made way for impressive content marketing strategies and campaigns.

-The companies that are successfully adapting their digital marketing strategies have given a lot of thought about the key message they are trying to get across and about how to get that message across quickly.
+The companies that are successfully adapting their digital marketing strategies have given a lot of thought to the critical message they are trying to get across and how to get that message across quickly in succinct marketing campaigns.

-For a long time we've talked about what the future of communication looks like, and how it's going to become more of a conversation and less of just information push.
-I think the pandemic has just fast forwarded that.
+For a long time, we've talked about what the future of communication looks like and how it will become more of a conversation and less of an information push.
+I think the pandemic has just fast-forwarded that.

-What do you think future events like ON Helix and Genesis will look like?
+What will future events like ON Helix and Genesis look like?
 Do you see a hybrid event format working?

-Assuming we can go back to face-to-face events, I certainly anticipate the use of more technology.
+Assuming we can return to face-to-face events, I anticipate using more technology.
 We may continue to create on-demand content that can supplement or lead people into face-to-face conferences.
-Retaining that ability to bring international perspectives to our events has also been very valuable and I think technology will continue to allow us to do that.
+Retaining that ability to bring international perspectives to our events has also been very valuable, and I think technology will continue to allow us to do that.

-How has the financing and investment side of the life sciences sector been affected over the course of 2020?
+How has the financing and investment side of the life sciences sector been affected throughout 2020?

-What has been interesting over this period is that it looks like 2020 is going to be a record year in the amount of investments raised by the life sciences sector in the UK.
-Some of that money has come into companies who are active in the COVID-19 response and has been driven by a need for a rapid response, but there are also many companies who have raised money outside of the COVID space.
+What has been interesting over this period is that it looks like 2020 is going to be a record year in the number of investments raised by the life sciences sector in the UK.
+A portion of that money has come into companies active in the COVID-19 response, driven by a need for a rapid response.
+Many companies have raised money outside of the COVID space as well.

-Financing has worked at a very healthy level and we may see people who haven’t been investing in life sciences before, start to see, not just the monetary value of investing, but also the opportunity to invest as responsible citizens.
+Financing has worked at a very healthy level.
+We may see people who haven’t been investing in life sciences before start to see the monetary value of investing and the opportunity to invest as responsible citizens.

-People want to be a part of larger causes and take part in impact investing.
-I think we've seen the life science sector justifiably raise significant money during 2020 because it has demonstrated that it adds a lot of value to our society and our populations.
+People want to be a part of more significant causes and impact investing.
+We've seen the life science sector justifiably raise significant money during 2020 because it has demonstrated that it adds a lot of value to our society and our populations.

-What are the major trends within biotech, healthcare, and life sciences that you expect to see over the next five years?
+What are the major biotech, healthcare, and life sciences trends that you expect to see over the next five years?

 I think what this pandemic has done is accelerated those trends.
-We're going to see more interdisciplinary teams developing within the life science space.
-And bringing this back to the last question, these developments may help to bring in investors who are new to the life sciences or healthcare sectors.
+We will see more interdisciplinary teams developing within the life science space.
+And bringing this back to the last question, these developments may help bring in new investors to the life sciences or healthcare sectors.